The current FRCEM examination structure will finish in Spring/Summer 2021 and the new MRCEM examination structure will

-The FRCEM examination is changing to the new MRCEM examination from September 2021.
-The new MRCEM examination consists of three components: Two Single Best Answer (SBA) multiple-choice papers and an Objective Structured Clinical Examination (OSCE).
-All MRCEM components are blueprinted to the RCEM curriculum – focussing on Speciality Learning Outcomes (SLOs) 1-7 and 9.
-Questions used in each component are tagged to the RCEM basic science and clinical syllabi.
-The SLOs and the capabilities relevant to each SLO are set out in the assessment blueprint.
+All MRCEM components are blueprinted to the New RCEM Curriculum – focussing on Speciality Learning Outcomes (SLOs) 1-7 and 9.
+Questions used in each component are tagged to the RCEM Basic Science Curriculum and RCEM Clinical Syllabus.
+The SLOs and the capabilities relevant to each SLO are set out in the Assessment Blueprint.
 Candidates must pass all parts to be awarded MRCEM.

 The FRCEM Primary Single Best Answer (SBA) exam format and RCEM Basic Science Curriculum are not changing, and therefore our Primary question bank will remain the same, but will be renamed before the December 2021 sitting.

-This examination samples the basic science syllabus, ensuring a sound background knowledge in the basic science underpinning EM care.
+This examination samples the RCEM Basic Science Curriculum, ensuring a sound background knowledge in the basic science underpinning EM care.
 It can be undertaken at any point post registration as a medical practitioner.
 It comprises 180 questions to be answered in three hours.

 The first sitting of the MRCEM Primary is on 1st December 2021.

 This is a Single Best Answer (SBA) paper, replacing the FRCEM Intermediate SAQ.

-This examination samples the clinical syllabus and ensures a sound understanding of the full range of conditions and presentations that may present to the ED.
-The exam samples how the trainee synthesises and interprets data and clinical findings to make decisions and inform management plans.
+This examination samples the RCEM Clinical Syllabus and ensures a sound understanding of the full range of conditions and presentations that may present to the ED.
+It samples how the trainee synthesises and interprets data and clinical findings to make decisions and inform management plans.
 It comprises 180 questions to be answered in four hours, presented as two 90 question papers with two hours per paper sat on the same day with a one-hour break.

 The first sitting of the MRCEM Intermediate is on 14th September 2021.

 This is an Objective Structured Clinical Examination (OSCE), replacing the FRCEM Intermediate SJP.

-This examination objectively samples the clinical skills of trainees and ensures they are those of someone ready for Higher Training.
+This examination objectively samples the clinical and communication skills of trainees and ensures they are those of someone ready for Higher Training.
 It includes history taking, examination, communication, decision making, dealing with challenging situations and resuscitation scenarios, using medium fidelity simulation.
 There are 18 stations blueprinted to SLOs 1-7 and 9 and to the RCEM Clinical Syllabus.